Banging Toolbox

 Sanding will always produce sawdust.
 Especially when you use power sanders.

-To avoid having tons of small debris flying around, it’s recommended for you to set up a shop vacuum.
-That is unless your orbital sander already has a built-in one.
+To avoid having tons of small debris flying around, I recommended for you to set up a shop vacuum.

 Of course, a tool-sized dust collector won’t be enough to account for an entire shop which is where you’ll need to either purchase a commercial model or build one yourself [1].

-If you’re wondering if an orbital sander can be used for finishing, it depends on the grit.
+If you’re wondering if an orbital sander can be used for finishing surfaces this depends on the grit used.

 Grit determines how coarse or how fine the surface will be.
 Generally, you’ll want to go with lower-grit sandpaper (or in this case sanding sheets) if you aim to just remove large amounts of material.